lawrencedlin/msds610_dbkeys/README.md

 tables, uniquely identify tuples within the table, and enforce their integrity constraints.

 - `PRIMARY KEY`: Minimal set of column(s) that uniquely identifies each tuple within a table.
 Primary keys must be unique and not null.
 There may only be one primary key in a table
 - `FOREIGN KEY`: The column(s) in a table that is the primary key of another table.
 Used to establish a relationship between two tables.
-Foreign keys can be null and there may be multiple foreign keys.
+Foreign keys can be null and there may be foreign keys.
 - `UNIQUE KEY`: Like a primary key, but accepts null values.